What To Do If You Can’t Pay Your Installment Loan

 Do Not Make a Habit of Falling Behind on Monthly Loan Payments

 Whenever you skip a payment, you lengthen your loan period.
 This translates to more interest charges with direct lender installment loans.
 The monthly finance rates aren’t as bad as a payday loan but they are still going to add up to a large amount.
 If you skip a payment this month for all your valid reasons, ensure to get back on track the following month.
 You could easily slip into the habit of making intermittent payments.
 Doing this would not only increase your liability but also dent your reputation with lenders.
 Make a provision for your loan repayment each month so that you do not find yourself in a situation where you cannot pay.

 Make Up For Missed Payments By Paying Extra

 If you can spare some cash, pay more than you are required.
-If you skipped a month o payment, you could pay double the next month, or as close as you can come to make up for that last payment.
+If you skipped a month or payment, you could pay double the next month.
+Or as close as you can come to make up for that last payment.
+Unlike bank or credit union loans, installment loan financing comes with higher interest rates.
+The APR on a typical payday loan will check in around 50% or higher and you can expect a lower finance rate with a $1,000 loan that’s paid off in multiple installments.
+Each day that goes by means your finance charges will increase.
+Treat this type of financings like a payday or cash advance.
+The finance charges are high and it’s important to pay off the entire balance as quickly as possible.
 Of course, this will not save you from late fees but it will take your repayment back to what it was initially.
 You will hence reduce the interest expense proportionately.
 As a bonus, you may score some points with your lender, as they will note your commitment to paying off your debt.